telefonicaid/fiware-orion/doc/manuals/devel/README.md

 * `serveFunction()` calls `restService()` (step 1).
 Actually, `serveFunction()` is not a function but a pointer to one.
 By default it points to the function `serve()` from `rest.cpp`, but this can be configured by setting some function as parameter `_serveFunction` in the call to `restInit()`.
 * Also, if payload is present, `restService()` calls `payloadParse()` to parse the payload (step 2).
 Details are provided in PP diagrams.
 * The service function of the request takes over (step 3).
 Service function is choosen based on the URL path used in the request.
 To determine which of all the service functions (found in lib/serviceFunctions and lib/serviceFunctionV2, please see the `RestService` vector in [`contextBroker.cpp`](#srcappcontextbroker)).
 * The service function could invoke a lower level service function.
-See helping table for detail (step 4).
+See [the service routines mapping document](ServiceRoutines.txt) for detail (step 4).
 * Finally, a function in [the **mongoBackend** library](#srclibmongobackend) is invoked (step 5).
 The MB diagrams provide detailed descriptions for the different cases.
 * Response string created by Service Routine and returned to `restService()` (step 6).
 * After database processing of the request, the response is returned to the client (step 7).
 Note that on error, e.g. parse error, or non-supported URL, etc, the flow would end long before reaching mongoBackend as the error-response would be returned from a higher layer.
 The response is done by the function `restReply()`, with the help of MHD functions, especially `MHD_queue_response()`.